 Mental Illness and Chemical Dependencies

 Although young people are more at risk of becoming addicted, it can happen to anyone who is treating their mental illness with drugs or alcohol.
-If the person begins drinking or using every time they’re experiencing symptoms of mental illness, they’re training their mind to crave these substances when the feelings come up.
-They eventually become dependent to the substances and no longer have the power of choice when they are going to drink or use.
+If the individual begins drinking or using every time they’re experiencing symptoms of mental illness, they’re training their mind to crave these substances when the feelings come up.
+They eventually become dependent on the substances and no longer have the power of choice when they are going to drink or use.

 What is a Dual Diagnosis?

 One of the most common situations seen in rehab centers is that addicts suffer from a dual diagnosis, which means the person suffers from a mental illness as well as their addiction.
 It’s of the utmost importance that these two diseases are treated separately because the person’s mental illness symptoms will not always go away just because they get sober.
 There are some cases where a person’s addiction is the cause of their depression or anxiety, so these symptoms will go away once they go through detoxification and treatment for the addiction.